pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-experiment-templates/README.md

 ## Adding static assets

 The current experiment templates do not use any image or video stimuli.
-To use static assets, put them in the experiment assets folder (web page/src/assets).
-Running `pushkin prep` will place them in an accessible public folder.
+To use static assets, put them in the `pushkin/front-end/public` directory of your your site.
 This folder can be referred to using the environment variable `process.env.PUBLIC_URL`.

 For example: